shogun-olives/sentiment_analysis_prototype/README.md

 # sentiment_analysis_prototype
-Analysis of CEO Sentiments and correlation to stock prices
+Analysis of Transcript Sentiments and correlation to stock prices